austingraham24/dm_helper/README.md

 ## DM Helper <br>
 This is a small side project done using React-Redux to help me generate content for my D&D campaigns!<br>
-The primary goal was helping out with all of the calculations and manual work that goes into creating or adjusting creatures, bosses, and items.<br>
+The primary goal was helping out with all of the calculations and manual work that goes into creating or adjusting creatures, bosses, and items.<br><br>
 Current work is focusing entirely on the creature builder.
 It still has a long way to go before it helps anyone, but I believe, it can change the world!

 ## Table of Contents